Arithmetic Progression — CBSE Class 10 Formula Explained Clearly

 Why the Formula Uses (n − 1)

-The formula includes (n − 1) rather than n for a reason.
+The formula contains (n − 1) for a reason.

 The first term already exists.

-To reach the second term, you add d once.
+To reach the second term, we add d once.

-To reach the third term, you add d twice.
+To reach the third term, we add d twice.

-So by the nth term, you have added d exactly (n − 1) times.
+So by the nth term, d has been added exactly (n − 1) times.

 aₙ = a + (n − 1)d